fable-community/fable-pack-example/README.md

 ## Quick introduction

-Start by picking an id for your pack (be extra careful because chaning your id after people start using your pack will break people's obtained characters).
+Start by picking an [id](https://github.com/fable-community/docs/blob/main/docs/schema.md#id) for your pack (be extra careful because chaning your id after people start using your pack is not allowed).

 ```json
 {